-9.2 Boarder of the Week, Community Awards and Boarder of the Year!
+9.2 Boarder Recognition Award, Community Awards and Boarder of the Year

-The Boarder of the Week Award is presented at the weekly Boarders' Meeting following the House Parents' Meeting discussion.
-This equates to 10 Commendations.

-Boarding Community Awards are given for exceptional cases of community-mindedness or special contributions to the boarding community.
-They equate to 15 Commendations.

-The Boarder of the Year Award is presented at the end of the Academic Year for exceptional and outstanding service to the boarding community throughout one academic year.
-This equates to 50 Commendations.
+- The Boarder Recognition Award is presented every two weeks at the Boarders' Meeting following the Houseparents' Meeting discussion.
+This equates to 5 House Points. - Boarding Community Awards are given for exceptional cases of community-mindedness or special contributions to the boarding community.
+They equate to 10 House Points. - The Boarder of the Year Award is presented at the end of the Academic Year for exceptional and outstanding service to the boarding community throughout one academic year.

-9.3 Expectations and Consequences
+9.3 Expectations and Sanctions

 QGH is intended to be a home from home for boarders and we try to keep the number of rules to a minimum.
 The rules we do have are there for the safety of boarders and for the good of the boarding community as a whole.
 House rules are supplementary to those set out in the Student Guidelines which apply to all students.
 There is a hierarchy of sanctions that can be imposed by boarding staff for breaches of these rules.
 Serious misbehaviour or persistent ill-discipline may result in a referral to Vice Principal (Pastoral) or the Principal who will determine whether a student should be suspended or excluded from QGH or from the college.
-The table below is intended to be illustrative not exhaustive.
+The table overleaf is intended to be illustrative not exhaustive.